ishaanbakhle/ScrapeStatements/README.md

-# ScrapeStatements
+# ScrapeStatements :us:
-Scrapy module to extract member statement data from ProPublica
+A scrapy module to extract member statement data from ProPublica.